 To pass your Master's thesis, you have to achieve the grade 02 or higher.
 If your Master's thesis is not awarded the grade 02 or higher, you will have spent an examination attempt.
 You must subsequently prepare a revised thesis statement within the same subject area and with the same supervisor.

 Please contact your supervisor no later than five days after you have received the not passing grade (not including the month of July).
 Together, you must prepare and agree on a revised thesis statement.

 You must upload the revised thesis statement to WISEflow, where it will await formal approval from your supervisor.
 (Please note that the July month is free of assessment).

 The new submission deadline for handing in your Master's thesis will be 3 months + 14 days from the assessment deadline for your first examination attempt.
-The new submission deadline will automatically come into effect the day after the deadline for having your revised thesis statement approved by your supervisor.
+The new submission deadline will automatically come into effect the day after the assessment date.
 If you fail to submit your Master's thesis by the new deadline, it means you will have spent yet another examination attempt.

 The same procedure will apply if your Master's thesis is not awarded the grade 02 or higher at your second examination attempt.

 Especially for students writing Master's thesis in the spring semester

 For students writing Master's thesis in the spring semester, the assessment deadline is 30 June.